hazelcast/hazelcast-jet-reference-manual/src/Configuration.md

-# Configuration
+# Understanding Configuration

-It is possible to configure Jet either programmatically or declaratively using XML configuration.
+You can configure Hazelcast Jet either programmatically or declaratively (XML).

-## Programmatic Configuration
+## Configuring Programmatically

 Programmatic configuration is the simplest way to configure Jet.
-For example, the following will configure Jet to use only two threads for cooperative execution.
+For example, the following will configure Jet to use only two threads for cooperative execution:

 ```java
 JetConfig config = new JetConfig();